Legal

 29.1 The Customer must provide security, documents and payment reasonably required in connection with any general average claim.

-29.2 The Customer indemnifies CODEX Freight against Loss arising from general average claims or security demands relating to the Goods, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+29.2 The Customer indemnifies Codex Freight against Loss arising from general average claims or security demands relating to the Goods, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 Part V: Lien, Sale and Abandoned Goods